 We also have bonus sections on joker strategy and how to read Mah Jongg hands.

-This is a fairly long post but we wanted to be thorough and provide as much value as possible for all skills levels.
+This is a fairly long post but we wanted to be thorough and provide as much value as possible for all skill levels.
 So sit back, get yourself a cup of coffee or a glass of Manischewitz and let's get started!

 The first (and arguably most important) piece of advice we'd like to give you is to prepare for the game.
 Mah Jongg is a fast-paced game and if you take too long to think through your options, you’ll feel your stress levels rising, you’ll make goofy mistakes and win fewer games.
 On top of all that, you’re likely to feel the frustration of your fellow players, who wish to keep the game moving and this is likely to raise your blood pressure even higher!